NathanReesor/NathanReesor.github.io/index.md

 layout: home
 hero_name: Nathan Reesor
 title: Home
-tagline: Independent investment research focused on equity valuation, market dynamics, and portfolio signals.
+tagline: Equity valuation and investment research with a macro lens.
+CFA Level I candidate.
+Writing to think clearly and share the work.
 about: >-
   I am a Level II CFA candidate focused on investment research, valuation, and financial modeling.
 This space serves as my portfolio and a place to share